 - At 11:23 AM the insurgents have broken doors and windows and are now inside the Capitol and on the second floor.
 Staff who have not evacuated are told to shelter in place.

 - At 11:24 AM the House goes into recess and the Electoral Vote confirmation is paused.

 - At 11:45 AM the insurgents are now in the Rotunda, within steps of both the Senate and the House.
-There is discussion about evacuating Pence.
-There was no plan in place to do so, which makes me wonder if there were Capitol police on the wrong side of this.
+There is discussion about evacuating Pence, there was no plan in place to do so, IMHO raising questions about which side the police are on right now.

 - At 11:49 AM there is now an armed standoff inside the door of the House which is now being evacuated.
 Pence has also now been evacuated.
 Congress has been given gas masks because tear gas has been deployed in the Rotunda.
-Trump is in the Oval Office.
+Trump is in the Oval Office, watching events unfold on tV.
 He is not calling for people to stand down.

 - The Mayor of DC calls for a 6 PM curfew, which ls later extended to Alexandria and other DC suburbs.
 She activated the National Guard yesterday but there’s no sign of them today.
 DOD has reportedly not approved her request.

 - At 12:15 PM protesters enter the Senate Floor.
 Insurgents film themselves ransacking senator’s desks.
 Trump tweets “Stay Peaceful.
 Honor the Police.
 We are the Law & Order Party.”